belcyangarita/Github_heritability_predictability_Meat_Traits/README.md

 The files within the above mentioned folder have the follow exentions:
 * *.Rmd*: R Markdown code to generate the report with the results in html format
-* *.R*: R code workflow, used to estimate the predictive ability and generate the outputs objects (*resu_corval_x*)
+* *.R*: R code workflow, used to estimate the predictive ability and generate the outputs objects (*rfold_x*)

 #### Output files

-* *resu_corval_x*: 3 text files one for each relationship matrix, each one have three columns: replicate, predictive ability and name of trait
+* *rfold_x*: 3 text files one for each relationship matrix, each one have 4 columns: number of replicate,name of trait, number of fold,estimated correlation between the observed and predicted phenotype

 ### Run workflow

-1. To obtain the results in the same order as it are reported in ```Angarita Barajas et al. (2021).
-Heritability estimates and predictive ability for pig meat quality traits using identity-by-state and identity-by-descent relationships with low pedigree depth```, the code files must be execute in according to order as it appear in the folder, althought each code can be execute the individual way.
+1. To obtain the results in the same order as it are reported in ```Angarita Barajas et al..
+(2022).
+Heritability estimates and predictive ability for pig meat quality traits using identity-by-state and identity-by-descent relationships in an F2 population```, the code files must be execute in according to order as it appear in the folder, although each code can be execute the individual way.

 ## Acknowledgements
-> This research was funded by Agencia Nacional de Promoción Científica y Tecnológica, Argentina, PICT-2018-04497 and by National Institute of Food and Agriculture Award no. 2021-67021-34150 to Juan P. Steibel.
+> This research was founded by Agencia Nacional de Promoción Científica y Tecnológica, Argentina, PICT-2018-04497 and by National Institute of Food and Agriculture Award no. 2021-67021-34150 to Juan P. Steibel.
 Computer resources were provided by the Michigan State University High Performance Computing Center (HPCC).
+We would like to thank Matias F. Schrauf (FAUBA, Argentina) for valuable discussions about cross-validation procedures for model comparison.